Neurodiversity coaching for organisations

 - No long-term commitment to coaching, ‘book as you go’

-- Open to neurodivergent and neurotypical employees
+- Open to all neurodivergent and neurotypical employees

 - Neurodivergent diagnosis is not required